Stormwater Treatment for the Most Challenging Pollutants

-StormFilter is a stormwater treatment device comprised of one or more structures that house rechargeable, self-cleaning, media-filled cartridges that trap particulates and absorbs pollutants such as dissolved metals, hydrocarbons, nutrients, metals, and other common pollutants found in stormwater runoff.
+StormFilter is a stormwater treatment device comprised of one or more structures that house rechargeable, media-filled cartridges that trap particulates and absorbs pollutants such as dissolved metals, hydrocarbons, nutrients, metals, and other common pollutants found in stormwater runoff.

 The structures that house the StormFilter cartridges can be configured in a variety of ways to accommodate a wide range of flows, project specific footprints, and variable hydraulic conditions.

 The filter media in the StormFilter cartridges can be customized to target site-specific pollutants.
 For example, in applications targeting phosphorus, Contech developed PhosphoSorb®, a unique filter media designed specifically for applications targeting high levels of phosphorus removal.